pywbem/pywbemtools/docs/introduction.rst

 between package versions, and for deprecations.

-The public command line interface of this package that is subject to the semantic versioning rules (and specificically to its compatibility rules) is the CLI syntax described in this documentation.
+The public command line interface of this package that is subject to the semantic versioning rules (and specifically to its compatibility rules) is the CLI syntax described in this documentation.

-The output formats are currently not the subject of compatiblity assurances.
+The output formats are currently not the subject of compatibility assurances.

 Violations of these compatibility rules are described in section :ref:`Change log`.